 - Masterworks find the paintings they want and use their own money to buy them.

-- Once the paintings are purchased, they file an offering circular with the SEC so they can offer them publicly.
+- Once the paintings are purchased, they file an offering circular with the SEC to offer them publicly.

 - They offer shares for investors to purchase, representing ownership in the painting.